outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - what interfaces capture the objects outside of a measurable system context with potential for information (maintenance of a fact for enough time & space to be measured or depended on)

         - potential

           - probability of being interacted with by a system
           - probability of decay without a host system
-          - lack of information (lack of position, structure, time, etc) or measurable information (changing too fast for an observer to interact with it)
+          - lack of information (lack of position, structure, time, etc) or lack of measurable information (changing too fast for an observer to interact with it)

         - attributes

-          - opposite (everything outside of the system is 'not the system', 'not yet/anymore in the system', 'not compatible with the system', or 'not valid in the system')
+          - opposite: everything outside of systems is:
+            - not the system
+            - not yet/anymore in the system
+            - not compatible with the system (unmatching elements)
+            - not valid in the system (like everything that cant be proved or controlled in/by a system)

         - cause

-          - generators of systems or generator side effects
+          - generators of systems or generator side effects or system side effects

     - document interface math examples, like standardization of all distinct components into their own interfaces, rather than within a system context
       - rather than framing the behavior of objects in a system, you can: